howardliao0211/Semantic_Code_Search/README.md

 - The model shows no signs of overfitting during the first ~30 epochs.
 - Overfitting begins to emerge afterward.

 ---

-### 2025_0709 — Implemented the Transformer Architecture

-- Implemented the Transformer encoder and decoder.
-- Training time is too long.
-- **Potential Solutions**:
-  1. Study torch optimization for transformers.
-  2. Use huggingface API for transformers.

----